studersi/test-4/tutorial-10/README.md

-##Tutorial 10 - Efficiently configuring and debugging Apache and ModSec in the shell
+##Efficiently configuring and debugging Apache and ModSec in the shell

 ###What are we doing?